almacro/docker-recipes/vnc/README.md

 mkdir ./data
 ```

-Under this directory I can put source projects, packages, tarballs to share
+Under this directory I can put source projects, packages, or tarballs to share
 with the container.

 The run step below puts the VNC console on standard output to show logs from the VNC server.
 It is helpful to run this on it's own pane in [screen](https://www.gnu.org/software/screen/) or your terminal client.
-That is dedicate a terminal to the server log.
+That is, dedicate a terminal to the server log.

 This container is run with